shift-devs/donation-timer/README.md

 > If you're using this in production, you might be changing the URLs in `.env` to point to an internet accessible domain.
 > If this is indeed the case, change them to use the HTTPS / WSS protocols.

+> [!NOTE]
+> If you're accessing this locally, but not on the same computer, skip steps 4-6, and leave CLIENT_ID and VITE_CLIENT_ID empty.
+> This must be done because Twitch Applications only allow OAuth HTTP redirects to localhost.

 ## Updating

 - **Windows:** `docker/wscripts/update.bat`